tcthanh812/HR-solution/README.md

-# employee-performance
+# HR warehouse project
 In this project, I want to create a BI solution for the HR department in my company.
-The solution is used to create a data pipeline from getting the review of the employees and prepare the performance review table for the HR departments.
+The solution helps the HR department to easily access the required data and supports the department to review the performance of employees easily.